dawiidio/haper/README.md

 parameters and faker functions in one place.
 But code example express more than words so here we go:

-__Warning!__

-Sadly api builder approach does not support yet library for React users https://github.com/dawiidio/haper-hooks I'll try to integrate those two ASAP ;) but keep it in mind before choosing it as main concept

 ```typescript jsx
 import {
     createHaper,